 BIX is known for a deep devotion to local products and suppliers.
 Much of our food comes directly to the restaurant from local farms.
-Bruce, Emmanuel and their culinary team can be found every Saturday at the storied Farmer's Market at the San Francisco Ferry Building sourcing the finest ingredients.
+Bruce and the culinary team can be found every Saturday at the storied Farmer's Market at the San Francisco Ferry Building sourcing the finest ingredients.

 Owner / Proprietor

 Doug “Bix” Biederbeck is the proprietor of BIX, which he founded in 1988.
 His passion for jazz, appreciation of art and commitment to hospitality make BIX a decidedly personal restaurant.

 Doug recently published Bixology: Cocktails, Culture and a Guide to the Good Life, a vest-sized handbook offering advice on food, drinks, music and art, as seen through the eyes of a restaurateur.

 Chef / Partner